jekylltheme/sea/_posts/2013-12-22-hello-world.markdown

 categories: categroy1
 tags: tag1
 ---
-This is a new Jekyll blog theme - nl.
+This is a new Jekyll blog theme - Sea.

 Configration in the file `_config.yml`:
 {% highlight yaml linenos %}